feifei-helper2/BIBM2026-CPCE/README.md

 Dataset 5 (Healthy Small Intestine):https://datasets.cellxgene.cziscience.com/674a4e43-a99a-4a76-8f23-a63e3e85933a.h5ad
 Dataset 7 (Living Donor Kidney):https://datasets.cellxgene.cziscience.com/a305d1c6-2e04-42af-8643-ff300cfafacf.h5ad

-**Important:** After downloading, place both `.h5ad` files into the `data/processed/` directory in the project root and explicitly rename them to `dataset_5.h5ad` and `dataset_7.h5ad`.
+Important: After downloading, place both `.h5ad` files into the `data/processed/` directory in the project root and explicitly rename them to `dataset_5.h5ad` and `dataset_7.h5ad`.

-Important: After downloading, place the .h5ad file into a directory named data/ in the project root and rename it to dataset_1.h5ad.

 Your directory structure should look like this before running: